When Your Buyer Requests Home Inspection Repairs

 You have prepared your house for the market as best as you can.
-You priced it accordingly and now have your property under agreement.
+You priced it accordingly, and now your property is under agreement.

-Now you are nervously awaiting the home inspection results from the buyer.
+You are now awaiting the home inspection results from the buyer.

 Finally, you hear from your buyer.